CIRCUS ARTS THERAPY® TRAINING

 By the end of Basic Ground Training, Learners should be able to:

-By the end of the Introduction Session, Learners should be able to:
+By the end of the Introduction & Foundation Sessions, Learners should be able to:

-- verbally communicate specific ways in which Circus Arts Therapy® can be used in their practice
+- verbally communicate specific ways in which Circus Arts Therapy® can be used in their recreational classroom setting and/or their therapy practice including goals of the Circus Arts Therapy® methodology

 - be able to demonstrate basic Chi Kung exercises